Fraud & Scams

 How to avoid government imposter scams

 Note: Some scammers use technology to make it appear the call is coming from a government agency.
-Even so, don’t answer; if the call is legitimate, the government representative will leave a message.
+Even so, don’t answer.
+If the call is legitimate, the government representative will leave a message.
 However, don’t call back the number that is provided in the off chance that a scammer has left a message.
 Look up the number of the government agency that supposedly is calling and call that number.

 Don’t fall for intimidation tactics.
 The U.S. government doesn’t allow employees to bully citizens.
 Some fraudsters have gone so far as to threaten deportation if the victims didn’t pay.
-If someone really does owe taxes or need a new Social Security card, the government will reach out in a much less aggressive manner—and it would never ask for things like wire transfers or cryptocurrency payments
+If someone really does owe taxes or need a new Social Security card, the government will reach out in a much less aggressive manner—and it would never ask for wire transfers or cryptocurrency payments

 What to do if you’re a victim of a government imposter scam?

 Cash payments.
 If money was sent through the mail, get in touch with the U.S. Postal Inspection Service and request an intercept of the envelope or package.
-If a private delivery service was used, contact the compnay to ask the same.
+If a private delivery service was used, contact the company to ask the same.

 Credit or debit card payments.
 Contact the bank, credit union or card issuer to ask that the transaction be reversed.